boardroom-inc/stateless/docs/ethereum-basics/what-is-ethereum.md

 ---
-title: What is Ethereum? - EthHub
+title: What is Ethereum? - stateless

 description: Ethereum is an open-source, permissionless blockchain-based distributed ledger providing infrastructure for distributed computing and economic activities.
 ---